ni/semi-test-library-dotnet/docs/UserGuide/advanced/UsingMeasurementStudioAnalysisLibraryWithPinSiteData.md

 # Using Measurement Studio Analysis Library with PinSiteData

-Measurement Studio Analysis Library provides powerful and easy-to-use mathematical analysis tools for measurement applications written for the Microsoft .NET platform.
+NI Measurement Studio Analysis Library provides powerful and easy-to-use mathematical analysis tools for measurement applications written for the Microsoft .NET Framework.
 For more information, refer to *Measurement Studio Analysis Help*.

 > **Note:** Measurement Studio Analysis Library does not support PinSiteData objects directly.

 Follow the steps below to use Measurement Studio Analysis Library with `PinSiteData`.

- 1. Reference the following assemblies (or packages) if not already
-	 - `NationalInstruments.Analysis.Standard/Professional/Enterprise` (contains various analysis tools)
+1. Check the NI Measurement Studio Analysis Library license you have.
+2. In the CS project, reference one of the Analysis Library assemblies below according to the license you have.
+  - `NationalInstruments.Analysis.Standard`
+  - `NationalInstruments.Analysis.Professional`
+  - `NationalInstruments.Analysis.Enterprise`
-	 - `NationalInstruments.Common` (contains `ComplexDouble` data type)
+3. In the CS project, reference `NationalInstruments.Common` assembly which contains the `ComplexDouble` data type.
-	 - `NationalInstruments.SemiconductorTestLibrary.Abstractions` or `NationalInstruments.SemiconductorTestLibrary.25.0.0.nupkg` (contains `PinSiteData` data type)
+4. In the CS project, reference either `NationalInstruments.SemiconductorTestLibrary.Abstractions` assembly or `NationalInstruments.SemiconductorTestLibrary.25.0.0.nupkg` which contains the `PinSiteData` data type.
+5. In the CS file, add the following using directives.
+  - `using NationalInstruments;`
+  - `using NationalInstruments.Analysis;`
+  - `using NationalInstruments.SemiconductorTestLibrary.DataAbstraction;`
-2. Enumerate each element of `PinSiteData` object using the `Select` method.
+6. Enumerate each element of `PinSiteData` object using the `Select` method.
+7. Use a Lambda expression to select the inner data element.
-3. Make a copy of the `PinSiteData` object element.
+8. Make a copy of the selected data element within the body of the expression when both of the following statements are true.
+  - The inner data element is reference type (e.g. an array).
+  - The Analysis Library method to be invoked operates data in place.
-4. Pass the copy of the `PinSiteData` object element to the Analysis Library methods.
+9. Then pass the data or data copy as an input into the desired Analysis Library method.

-> **Note:** Check the Measurement Studio Analysis Library license you have to decide whether to reference the standard, professional or enterprise version of the library.

-> **Note:** Need to make a copy of each `PinSiteData` object element because a lot of Analysis Library methods operate the input data in place.

 ## Example
 The following example shows how to compute Fast Fourier Transform (FFT) of a PinSiteData object of real-valued arrays, and real, two-dimensional time-domain signals.